Candace Wannamaker

 You’re eligible to join a fraternity or sorority at Washington College if:

-During primary recruitment, interested women must attend events hosted by each sorority.
+During primary recruitment, interested men must attend events hosted by each fraternity.
 Then membership bids are formally offered.
 If you receive a bid, you may choose to accept, defer, or decline membership.

 Hazing is prohibited per the College Honor Code, national fraternity/sorority headquarters policy, and Maryland state law.
 Consent to hazing is not an acceptable justification or legal defense.